gongbaodd/DisCoin/README.md

 3 narritives a screen, each one have 1 min life span, 3 mins as a day if we need the user play like 30min, we need at least 30 narritives

+## Milestone and checklists

+- Coder
+    - Due to 2025/1/25/17:00
+        - finish gameplay logic for the message screen & the decision screen
+        - make a structual Game UI
+    - Due to 2025/1/26/14:00
+        - The k-Chart should be ready
+- Designer
+    - Due to 2025/1/25/17:00
+        - finish all the sprite design, apply the sprites on the screens, message
+    - Due to 2025/1/26/14:00
+        - apply all the sprites on the game, finish UI
+- Writer
+    - Due to 2025/1/25/17:00
+        - finish 10 narritives
+    - Due to 2025/1/26/14:00
+        - finish all the narritives
+- Marketing
+    - Due to 2025/1/25/17:00
+        - helping the narritives
+        - make team UI on the website
+    - Due to 2025/1/26/14:00
+        - should have tested the game with other teams
+- Sound & VFX
+    - Due to 2025/1/25/17:00
+        - gather sounds and VFX to the project
+    - Due to 2025/1/26/14:00
+        - apply the sound and VFX